camunda/camunda-docs/docs/self-managed/reference-architecture/reference-architecture.md

 ![Web Modeler and Console](./img/management-cluster.jpg)

-### Orchestration Cluster vs Web Modeler and Console
+### Orchestration cluster vs Web Modeler and Console

-When designing a reference architecture, it's essential to understand the differences between an orchestration cluster and Web Modeler and Console self-managed.
+When designing a reference architecture, it's essential to understand the differences between an orchestration cluster and Web Modeler and Console Self-Managed.
 These components play crucial roles in the deployment and operation of processes, but they serve different purposes and include distinct components.

 #### Orchestration Cluster

-We refer to the orchestration or automation cluster to the core of Camunda.
+The orchestration cluster is the core of Camunda.

 The included components are: